Differences Between Deflation vs Disinflation

 - Deflation is exactly the opposite of inflation, whereas disinflation is the inflation which is reducing.

-- The driving factor for deflation is demand-supply gap owing to excessive supply (output) in the economy as compared to the nation’s appetite.
-On the other hand, disinflation may be the result of supervisory intervention and initiative of the government to control price level.
+- The driving factor for deflation is the demand-supply gap owing to excessive supply (output) in the economy as compared to the nation’s appetite.
+On the other hand, disinflation may be the result of supervisory intervention and the initiative of the government to control the price level.

-- Deflation happens before the society achieves full employment while disinflation happens after full employment in the society.
+- Deflation happens before society achieves full employment while disinflation happens after full employment in society.